smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 # First, let's create a new project

-For now, all the code that we have been using for data exploration (notebooks), model training and building our prediction API in contained in a single project.
+For now, all the code that we have been using for data exploration (notebooks), model training and building our prediction API is contained in a single project.

-We are going to create a new project for our website.
+We are going to create a separate project for our website in order to keep things organised.

 🤔 Why would we want to split our code into 2 projects ?

-Separating the model training + prediction API from the website will allow the package for the website to be very light.
+👉 Separating the code for the model training + prediction API from the code of the website will allow the package for the website to be very light.

 Actually, the package for our website will not require to contain any Data Science related code, since the website will be using our own API in order to make predictions.